xaviercrochet/curriculum-mgmt/README.md

 - Add navigation (Nautilus style) to help navigation through pages
 - Remove SubModule stuff without breaking things if possible
 - Upload files to Amazon s3
+- Add main attribute to Catalog (to specify the one we have to use)